why JavaScript¶

 we can attach a JS-written behaviour (

-to a user-triggered event (mouse click in an element) - named a callback function
+toggle())to a user-triggered event (mouse click in an element) - named a callback function

-ex1 - takeaways (2)¶
+ex1 - takeaways (2) - scope¶

-about visibility of symbols (variable and function names) :
+about visibility of symbols: variable and function names

 global variables

-documentandconsoleallow to access browser componentslocal variables inside
+documentandconsoleallow to access browser componentsthe

-function toggle() ..statement defines a global variabletogglein HTML, we set the
+function toggle() ..statement defines a global variabletogglelocal variables inside

 onclickproperty on#button